 The best way to learn more about our congregation is to join us for Sunday Services.

-This congregation has taken part in the Welcoming Congregation[UUA] program to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.
+This congregation has taken part in the Welcoming Congregation[UUA] program to become more Open and Affirming towards bisexual, gay, lesbian, and/or transgender people.

 This congregation is wheelchair accessible.
 Southeast lower level entrance is wheelchair accessible with access to the elevator to the second level Sanctuary.